plan-net/core4/CONTRIBUTE.md

 - Use the present tense ("Add feature" not "Added feature").
 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
 - The commit message should reference the issue number, e.g.  ("[#18882]:bug: Fix scroll").
-- Consider starting the commit message with an applicable title:
+- Start a commit message with an applicable title:
     - :**bug**: when fixing a bug.
     - :**new**: when add a enhancements (new features and minor improvements).
     - :**remove**: when removing code or files.